BiCMat Team

 LinkedIn

-Praven obtained his Bachelor of Applied Science in Materials Engineering from the University of British Columbia, Vancouver in 2020 and joined BiCMat afterwards to use his knowledge in developing bio-based materials.
+Praven obtained his Bachelor of Applied Science in Materials Engineering from the University of British Columbia in 2020 and joined BiCMat afterwards to use his knowledge in developing bio-based materials.
 His Research has been focused on Bioproduct Development using foam forming technology and exploration of Reticular Chemistry.
 He hopes to hybridize and combine the two fields for utilization in multifaceted applications inclusive of Water Remediation, Gas storage and separation, and Energy Harvesting for a brighter and more sustainable future.

 Dr. Ju-Hyuck Lee